ProjectSeowon/MCModPack/README.md

 ## Fabric

--Go to https://fabricmc.net/ and click download
+- Go to https://fabricmc.net/ and click download

--Then click on the Download for Windows (or Mac) Button
+- Then click on the Download for Windows (or Mac) Button

--Run the app that it downloads make sure that you select MC ver.
+- Run the app that it downloads make sure that you select MC ver.
 1.21.1

--download the modpack .zip file from releases and unzip it
+- download the modpack .zip file from releases and unzip it

--when fabric has installed click on the highlighted mods botton in the installer which will bring you to your MC folder
+- when fabric has installed click on the highlighted mods botton in the installer which will bring you to your MC folder

--go back to the .minecraft folder
+- go back to the .minecraft folder

--Copy in the unzipped files
+- Copy in the unzipped files

 ## CurseForge

+- download CurseForge from https://www.curseforge.com/download/app and install it

--download the CurseForge profile import from the release
+- download the CurseForge profile import from the release

+- In Curseforge click import and import the zip file